CivicDataLab/up-fiscal-data/01-data-scoping/budget-documents.md

-# Data Scoping
+# Budget Documents

-Scoping the Uttar Pradesh fiscal data through documents and portals.
+Understanding the structure of Uttar Pradesh budget documents.

 ## Table of Contents